Judith Adem Owigar: Awards and recognition

-Judith has been a keynote speaker at the Grace Hopper Celebration of Women in Computing and the Global Entrepreneurship Summit, where she shared the stage with former US President Barack Obama and Uhuru Kenyatta former president of Kenya.
+Judith has been a keynote speaker at the Grace Hopper Celebration of Women in Computing and the Global Entrepreneurship Summit, where she shared the stage with former US president Barack Obama and former Kenyan president, Uhuru Kenyatta.
 In 2014 Forbes named her one of Africa's '10 Female Tech Founders to Watch.

-She has been recognized with awards, including:
+She has been recognized with several awards, including: